wikimedia/mediawiki-services-function-evaluator/README.md

-The evaluator itself is a thin wrapper (based on [service-template-node](https://www.mediawiki.org/wiki/ServiceTemplateNode)) responsible for validating incoming objects as Z7/Function calls, determining the correct [executor](#executors) to delegate to, and returning either the result of function execution or an approprate error back to the caller.
+The evaluator itself is a thin wrapper (based on [service-template-node](https://www.mediawiki.org/wiki/ServiceTemplateNode)) responsible for validating incoming objects as Z7/Function calls, determining the correct [executor](#executors) to delegate to, and returning either the result of function execution or an appropriate error back to the caller.

 <a href='executors'></a>
 ## Executors